janeon/automatedLabHelper/README.md

 ## Progress

 ### TODO:
+* Slight bug in how urls are called with the webbrowser module.
+Work for after finals

+### DONE:
 * Find sites that targets/is often visited or popular among beginning Python coders and scrape from each for example code or demos/articles/documentation.

-### DONE:
 * Run our program on example files from 150 to determine utility of each error based on frequency of occurence in past student code
 * Basic interface for making installing and file browsing easier
 * Make it possible to run cleanoutput on interface